JessicaRushie/7DTD-A18-Stack-Sizes/README.md

 A MOD to increase "Most" stack sizes.
+(Should be future safe)

 Very usefull to builders as all building blocks are also included.